-- 3 medium bell peppers, seeded and thinly sliced (I used green, yellow and red)
+- 3 medium bell peppers cored, seeded and sliced into ¼ inch strips (I used green, yellow and red)

-- 1–1/2 pounds medium shrimp, peeled and deveined
+- 1 ¼ pounds medium shrimp peeled and deveined

 - Preheat your oven to 400 degrees F. Lightly spray a large rimmed baking sheet with cooking spray.